 In an episode involving Burger World, Beavis can be heard screaming "Fryer!
 Fryer!
 Fryer!" after he dumps all the patties on the grill.

 Similarly, while they were watching the video for Rollins Band's "Liar", Beavis began to chant: "Liar, liar!
 Liar, liar, pants on — whoa."

-In another Video Segment, they watch a Video that has a Man on Fire.
+In another video segment, they watch the music video to Wax's "California", which shows a Man on Fire.
 Beavis is totally overwhelmed with delight that he couldn't say anything intelligible, and when Butthead questions him, he didn't even remember what happened.

 The Beetlejuice cartoon also spoofed ABC's Broadcast Standards and Practices in one episode, where a bossy fairy-godmother figure named Goody Two-Shoes, sent from the Bureau of Sweetness and Prissiness (BS&P), ordered the gang to clean up their act, and eventually used her magic to briefly turn the show into a syrupy Sitcom à la Leave It to Beaver.

 The Tiny Toon Adventures episode "Washingtoon" dealt with a media watchdog destroying Acme Acres to prevent the further existence of funny cartoons.
 Of course, this is a show that openly mentions network censors in the theme song, so...

 One episode of The Fairly OddParents! featured Vicky being arrested by the FCC for using the word "moron" on the radio.
 (Apparently it's okay to use that word on TV, but not on the radio.)

 The Attack of the Killer Tomatoes! series features a regular character known as The Censor Lady who constantly butts in to demand the characters behave in a more kid-friendly fashion.